chaitin/SafeLine/mcp_server/README.md

 3. Edit `config.yaml` so each `token_file` matches its file under `/run/secrets`.

-4. If MCP authentication is enabled, run the one-time `auth init` command and save the displayed token.
+4. Run the one-time `auth init` command and save the displayed token.
+The service refuses to start until this state exists.

 5. Start the service: